Together-Java/ModernJava/src/lambdas/functional_interfaces.md

 # Functional Interfaces

-If an interface has only a one method that needs to be implemented we would call that a "functional interface."[^SAM]
+If an interface has only one method that needs to be implemented we would call that a "functional interface."[^SAM]

 ```java
 interface Band {